 Upon arrival at a treatment facility, the first step towards recovery is typically detox.
 The addict beginning recovery usually spends several nights or weeks away from the general population of the treatment center as the last active remnants of their substance(s) of choice leave the body.
 Detox can often be physically painful and in extreme cases even fatal, so should never be attempted without professional supervision.
 In many cases, medication may be necessary during detox.

 There are two major types of treatment centers: inpatient and outpatient.
 Inpatient centers are generally intensive, residential programs that are designed to help individuals with severe and/or long-term addictions.
 Outpatient programs are part-time and non-residential, enabling participants to continue to work, attend school, and take care of their families while undergoing treatment.
 In many cases, inpatient rehab is followed by outpatient rehab.
-Investigate whether inpatient or outpatient treatment centers are the right fit for you.
+Investigate whether inpatient or outpatient treatment centers are available.

 There are a number of different types of therapy from addiction counselors available, both in group and one-on-one settings.
 Therapy often starts in the treatment center and continues post release.
 Examples of common therapy methods include: